kk-deng/Pymaceuticals-Matplotlib/README.md

 4. The box plotting also confirms the previous conclusion.
 The final tumor volumes vary from 20 to 70 mm3.

 5. From Line and Scatter Plots, The mouse was used to plot is s185.
-From the chart, **the tumor volume decreases as the time goes in a linear way**, changing from 45 mm3 to around 23 mm3.
+From the chart, **the tumor volume decreases linearly as the time goes**, changing from 45 mm3 to around 23 mm3.

 6. A linear regression model was applied on the scatter chart.
 The correlation coefficient is 0.84194, which means it behaves a **strong correlation** between the *mouse weight and average tumor volume* (0.7~0.9).